Deformed Fokker-Planck equation: inhomogeneous medium with a position-dependent mass: -Deformed Fokker-Planck equation

-Interestingly, from Eqs.~(\ref{eq:fokker-planck}) and (\ref{eq:q-FPE}) we can see that the $q$-deformed Fokker-Planck equation is simply the standard one but replacing the usual derivative $d/dx$ and the PDF $P(x,t)$ by their $q$-deformed versions $\mathcal{D}_{q}$ and $\mathcal{P}_q(x,t)$.
-This remark indicates that, when the diffusion coefficient depends on the position then it is possible to express the inhomogeneous FPE into an homogeneous one having a constant diffusion coefficient, where the inhomogeneity is contained in the deformed versions of the derivatives and of the PDF.
-In next sections we analyze the effect of the deformation on the solutions and what are the physical consequences about the diffusion.
+provided the deformed normalization condition $ \int \mathcal{P}_q(x,t)d_q x =1. $ It is clear that the $q$-deformed FPE is simply the standard one (compare with Eq.~(\ref{eq:fokker-planck})) but replacing the usual derivative $d/dx$ and the PDF $P(x,t)$ by their $q$-deformed versions $\mathcal{D}_{q}$ and $\mathcal{P}_q(x,t)$.
+This remark indicates that, when the diffusion coefficient depends on the position, it is possible to express the inhomogeneous FPE as the standard one having a constant diffusion coefficient, with the inhomogeneity contained in the deformed derivatives.
+In the next Sub-Sections we analyze the effect of the deformation on the solutions of Eq.~(\ref{eq:q-FPE}) and their physical consequences on the diffusion processes.